Clippers pound Spurs for Leonard’s first win in San Antonio

-Leonard earned his first victory in San Antonio since his exodus from the franchise, getting 26 points, nine assists and seven rebounds in three quarters as Los Angeles beat the Spurs 134-109 Saturday night.
+SAN ANTONIO (AP)Kawhi Leonard captured his first victory in San Antonio since his exodus from the franchise, collecting 26 points, nine assists and seven rebounds in three quarters as the Los Angeles Clippers beat the Spurs 134-109 Saturday night.

-”He was as sharp as I’ve seen him,” Los Angeles coach Doc Rivers said. ”Not only with his scoring, but with his defense and his passing.”

-”It only can make me better and make our team better with the crown not being on our side,” Leonard said.

-Leonard was roundly booed during pregame introductions and each time he touched the ball, just as he was in two previous visits to San Antonio.
+Leonard was roundly booed during pregame introductions and each time he touched the ball, just as he was in two previous visits.
 The reigning Finals MVP gave the sellout crowd plenty to jeer about during an active 27 minutes.

 Leonard was 11 for 16 from the field with four steals and only two turnovers in setting a hurried pace the Spurs were unable to match.